 On the ship of Dirk Verwey in the Hilversum yaught harbour.

-And Veronica was alone again (photo © Freek Simon)
+Veronica was alone again after Caroline had gone in 1968 (photo © Freek Simon)

 Establishing itself even further – here’s a staff photo of august 1967.